A Certain Magical Index season 3

-The third season of the Japanese animated television series A Certain Magical Index, based on the light novel of the same name, follows Toma Kamijo and Index in their journey to stop the God's Right Seat of the Roman Catholic Church and their plans that will lead to World War III.
-It was produced by J.C.Staff, with Hiroshi Nishikiori and Hiroyuki Yoshino serving as director and series composition writer, respectively.
+The third season of the Japanese animated television series A Certain Magical Index, marketed as A Certain Magical Index III, is based on the light novel series of the same name written by Kazuma Kamachi and illustrated by Kiyotaka Haimura.
+The season follows Toma Kamijo and Index in their journey to stop the God's Right Seat of the Roman Catholic Church and their plans that would lead to World War III.
+Produced by J.C.Staff, the season saw Hiroshi Nishikiori and Hiroyuki Yoshino respectively serving as director and series composition writer.

 Atsushi Abe and Yuka Iguchi reprise their respective roles as Kamijo and Index.
-They are joined by Rina Satō, Nobuhiko Okamoto, and Satoshi Hino as the season's main cast, with the latter voicing Shiage Hamazura, who appeared in the second season's final episode.
-A Certain Magical Index III was announced in October 2017 as part of "A Certain Project 2018" and adapts the final nine volumes of the light novel.
-The third season aired in Japan from October 5, 2018, to April 5, 2019, and consists of 26 episodes.
+They are joined by Rina Satō, Nobuhiko Okamoto, and Satoshi Hino as the season's main cast, with the latter voicing Shiage Hamazura, who appeared in the second season finale.
+The third season was announced in October 2017 as part of the "A Certain Project 2018" event and adapts the final nine volumes of the light novel.
+The third season consists of 26 episodes and ran on AT-X from October 5, 2018, to April 5, 2019, with other networks following hours later.